danieljbrennan/aws-lambda-ses-forwarder/README.md

 Since this script is meant to allow forwarding email from any sender, the message is modified to allow forwarding through SES and reflect the original sender.
-This script adds a Reply-To header with the original sender, but the From header is changed to display the original sender but to be sent from the original destination.
+This script adds a Reply-To header with the original sender, but the "From" header is changed to display the original sender but to be sent from the original destination.

-  For example, if an email sent by `Jane Example <jane@example.com>` to `info@example.com` is processed by this script, the From and Reply-To headers will be set to:
+  For example, if an email sent by `Jane Example <jane@example.com>` to `info@example.com` is processed by this script, the "From" and Reply-To headers will be set to:

   ```